-The MM Support Needs Program prepares candidates seeking teacher certification to work with students identified with disabilities in K-12 classrooms and transition-age (up to age 22 years) who meet criteria for mild to moderate support needs.
+The MM Support Needs Program prepares candidates seeking teacher certification to work with students identified with disabilities in TK-12 classrooms and transition-age (up to age 22 years) who meet criteria for mild to moderate support needs.
 Students with mild to moderate support needs present a range of learning needs and neurodevelopmental differences, including those identified with learning disabilities, English language learners with language/learning disabilities, emotional disturbance, speech and language disabilities, visual or auditory processing difficulties, mild intellectual disabilities, and those who are on the autism spectrum.
 With a preliminary Education Specialist credential, teachers are prepared to teach students with mild to moderate support needs in a variety of settings, including inclusive classrooms, resource specialist/learning center programs, special day class, special schools, and home and hospital settings.

-Teacher Performance Expectations (TPEs) and MM Specialty Standards
+Teacher Performance Expectations (TPEs)

-The MM Support Needs Program is aligned with the most recent CTC Education Specialist Teaching and Credential Program Standards (revised 2017), which offer guidelines for preparing candidates to meet Teacher Preparation Expectations (TPEs) and MM Specialty Standards (see Table below).
-The CTC developed the TPEs and MM Specialty Standards to describe the competencies (set of knowledge, skills, and abilities) that are expected of a beginning level practitioner in order to effectively support the growth, development, and learning of all students, and to work collaboratively with families to support all students, in meeting the state-adopted academic content standards.
-Through coursework, fieldwork and clinical experiences, teacher candidates have multiple opportunities to learn, apply, and reflect on each TPE and MM Specialty Standard.
-Teacher candidates are monitored on their progress and performance in meeting their competencies, through course grades, fieldwork activities, student teaching observations and evaluations, and portfolio documentation.
+The MM Support Needs Program is aligned with the most recent CTC Education Specialist Program Standards (adopted 2018), which offer guidelines for preparing candidates to meet Teaching Preparation Expectations (TPEs).
+The CTC developed the TPEs to describe the competencies (set of knowledge, skills, and abilities) that are expected of a beginning level practitioner in order to effectively support the growth, development, and learning of all students, and to work collaboratively with families to support all students, in meeting the state-adopted academic content standards.
+As shown in the table below, the MM program prepares and monitors candidate performance on their TPEs across 6 major areas through coursework, field experiences, student teaching, and the completion of additional CTC requirements.
+Students demonstrate progress on their TPEs through their course grades, fieldwork activities, student teaching observations and evaluations, and the California Teaching Performance Assessment (CalTPA) (when it becomes available).